nwpointer/crowdtilt-api/README.md

 Crowdtilt API
 =============

+NOTE: This is a rough draft not really intended for public use yet

 This is a super simple php wrapper that lets you get started integrating the Crowdtilt crowdfunding api into your project as quickly as posible.

 Basic format of api calls: $Crowdtilt->$request-type($api call);